wp-plugins/123contactform-for-wordpress/README.txt

 == Screenshots ==

 1. Copy the code that you get
-2. Paste it in your WordPress post
+2. Paste the code in your WordPress post
+3. Or you can use the button in your WordPress editor
-3. Sample form in a WordPress post
+4. Sample form in a WordPress post

 == Changelog ==